- Clerk Treasurer

 - Reporting voting results to the County Clerk of each polling place, including the absentee vote which is counted by a separate counting board

-If you would like to apply to be a volunteer election worker contact the email the Clerk's office.
+If you would like to apply to be a volunteer election worker contact the City Clerk's office at email@example.com.

 Want to run for an Office?